Just as I hit publish on my last post, reality walked into my office and reminded me why I do this work.

 That’s when it really hit him.

-He put his girlfriend on the phone, and I walked her through what we could do to protect his job and get him medical leave.
-This poor girl—she was calm, steady, supportive.
+He put his girlfriend on the phone and I walked her through what we could do to protect his job and get him medical leave.
+This poor girl — calm, steady, completely devoted.
 I hope he knows how lucky he is to have her.

-While we waited, I had him stay in my office.
+While we waited, I kept him in my office.
 His brother also works here.
-Confidentiality-wise, I shouldn’t have said anything—but I needed his brother to check on him during break.
+Confidentiality-wise I probably shouldn’t have said anything — but I needed someone to check on him at break.
 His brother broke down in tears.
-He said this has been a long-standing issue in their family, and everyone is devastated.
+Said this has been a long-standing problem, that the whole family is devastated.

-I hope I’m doing the right thing—trying to save his job and get him into treatment.
+I hope I’m doing the right thing.
 I hope this is a turning point and not just another stop along the way.
-I can’t stop thinking about how hard this Christmas will be for that family.
+I can’t stop thinking about what Christmas is going to look like for that family this year.

 So now I wait.
 Making sure the paperwork is right.
 Making sure he gets where he needs to go.